TakumiOtagaki/PseudoknotVisualizer/README.md

 ```~/.pymolrc.py
 # ~/.pymolrc.py
 import sys
+import pathlib
-pathtoPseudoknotVisualizer = "/path/to/PseudoknotVisualizer" # <-- Please modify this line!
+pathtoPKV = pathlib.Path("/path/to/PseudoknotVisualizer") # <-- Please modify this line!
 This is the path of this repo.

+from pymol import cmd
 sys.path.insert(0, pathtoPseudoknotVisualizer)

-from pymol import cmd
 cmd.run(pathtoPseudoknotVisualizer + "PseudoknotVisualizer.py")
 ```